 - The supply and demands (Economics) behind Garnet.

 We are Navneet Gems and Minerals, a Thai-Indian company with our headquarters in Thailand which is the biggest hub of quality Gemstones from Asia.
 Our company is a specialist in providing Garnet Gemstones to wholesale customers, local jewelers, and retailers in their own countries.
-Our factories in India produce the lower range of Garnet, where as expensive Garnets like the Tsavorites are produced in our Thailand factory located in the hub of Precious Gems, Chantaburi.
+Our factories in India produce the lower range of Garnet, whereas expensive Garnets like the Tsavorites are produced in our Thailand factory located in the hub of Precious Gems, Chantaburi.

 Understanding the different types of Wholesale Garnet Loose Gemstones in the market today

 No one is always getting this right.
 There always is some confusion and this confusion will persist, and that is because there are really way too many names of the different types of Garnets available.
-Thats exactly when we as a Wholesale Supplier of Garnet come into play to solve some of these confusions.
+That’s exactly when we as a Wholesale Supplier of Garnet come into play to solve some of these confusions.

 2) The second type of Garnet in the market most commonly available in terms of availabiltiy and price is the Hyderabadi Indian garnet.

 These Hyderabadi Indian Garnet are mostly available in the form of Cabochons as the cut is not so highly valued because of its orangy color.
 Of course orange sells less for the Red, right?
 That is common sense for us all.
 Now, if you compare the price of a 6×4 Oval in Mozambique you may get it as low as 0.10$ per carat with minimum inclusions.
-Thats the different type of price this category of Garnet has to offer.
+That’s the different type of price this category of Garnet has to offer.
 Just a slight change in color and origin gives it a completely different price and look.
-Indian Hyderabadi Garnet are available in both with Inclusions and without inclusions.
+Indian Hyderabadi Garnet is available both with Inclusions and without inclusions.
 Here is a picture of how Indian Hyderabadi Garnet cabochons look.
-They are red, but more open orangish red which give them a lower price tag on these beautiful Garnet cabochons.
+They are red, but more open orangish red which gives them a lower price tag on these beautiful Garnet cabochons.